Section II: Admission to the College

 6. Attendance at a formal interview.

-Readmission approval is considered an appeal approval for Federal/State student aid regarding Satisfactory Academic Progress (SAP) status.
+1. It is considered an appeal approval for Federal/State student aid regarding Satisfactory Academic Progress (SAP) status.
+Student Financial Aid Status is Financial Aid Probation.

-Readmitted students must update their criminal background check and drug screen by the due date of their health records.
-Requirements will be provided, along with the committee's decision.
+2. Must update their criminal background check and drug screen by the due date of their health records (see due dates in the Readmission Committee’s decision letter).

 Transfer Credit from Lakeview College of Nursing